[2025] Do You Need a License for The Ha Giang Loop?

 Chapters

-To legally ride a motorbike on the Ha Giang Loop (and anywhere in Vietnam), you need two valid licenses: an International Driving Permit (IDP) under the 1968 Vienna Convention – category A, A1 or A2 for motorbikes, and a driver’s license from your home country in the same category.
+A Ha Giang Loop license is essential if you plan to ride a motorbike legally in Vietnam.
+To be fully compliant, you must have two valid documents: an International Driving Permit (IDP) issued under the 1968 Vienna Convention with category A, A1, or A2 for motorbikes, and a motorcycle license from your home country that matches the same category.

 In reality, many travelers try to “get by” with just an IDP or skip proper checks, but this is not accepted.
 Fines can reach up to 315 USD for motorbikes and up to 787 USD for cars.